 What’s the best age to retire in Canada?
 Let’s first take a look at when Canadians are choosing to retire.

 But more people than ever are choosing to buck the trend and retire either earlier or later in life.

-Normal Retirement: Age 60 – 70
+Normal Retirement Range: Age 60 – 70

 You can start taking your CPP Pension the earliest at age 60, but the longer you delay, the higher the payments you will receive.

-If you start your CPP at age 60, you’ll receive 36% less than if you start it at age 65.
+- If you start your CPP at age 60, you’ll receive 36% less than if you start it at age 65.

-If you start your CPP payments at age 70, you’ll receive 42% more than if you start it at age 70.
+- If you start your CPP payments at age 70, you’ll receive 42% more than if you start it at age 65.

-This can be a significant income source for many Canadians, so many have no choice but to wait until this age.
+This can be a significant retirement income source for many Canadians, so many have no choice but to wait until this age.

-There’s also a societal pressure to retire at this age.
+There’s also societal pressure to retire at this age.
 If most of your friends and colleagues are retiring in this age range, you might get lonely or bored if you decide to retire earlier or later.

 Late Retirement – Age 70 and Older

-According to Stats Canada, the number of Canadians retiring 70 and older has more than doubled in the last ten years, which is a staggering increase.
+The number of Canadians retiring 70 and older has more than doubled in the last ten years, which is a staggering increase.